 We are looking for kind hearted, practical and innovative people who want to help and can get things done.
 We actively recruit people as volunteers from across the whole of society, so whatever your background, or experiences please contact us; just because you have had a colourful past does not exclude you from helping others.

-Normally Community Peer Mentors work in pairs to engage with clients to identify the root cause of any issues, thereby empowering and encouraging the client to reintegrate back into the community.
+Community Peer Mentors engage with clients to identify the root cause of any issues, thereby empowering and encouraging the client to reintegrate back into the community.

 Travel and out of pocket expenses will be paid to volunteers when supporting clients.